com-480-data-visualization/com-480-project-analaktycs/README.md

 The width of the figure will be fixed.

-Here is an example of how the fight results are planned to be displayed
+Here is an example of how the fight results are planned to be displayed with a circle for the winners on the right and a circle for the loosers on the left.

 ![](sketches/fig2_to_do.png)